-In Morocco, the Massire project focuses on a territory which includes the Todgha Valley and Ferkla Oases.
+In Morocco, the Massire project focused on a territory which includes the Todgha Valley and Ferkla Oases.
 This area is made of 19 rural municipalities which extend from the southern slopes of High Atlas Mountains to irrigated areas at the outskirts of the desert.

 © Khardi